By Christopher Tack | Clinical Specialist Physiotherapist

 - Asthenia is muscle weakness related secondary to disease processes such as diabetes, chronic fatigue syndrome or autonomic dystonia(4,6-7).

 - As such CM was provided to reduce the impact of weakness and fatigue.

 However, as is often the case progress in the pharmaceutical field has inspired others to assess its use also in the healthy population of athletes and those who exercise.
 As such the idea of using CM as a supplement was born!

 As mentioned already, double-blind clinical trials have already demonstrated a clear benefit of CM as an antiasthenic agent to reduce fatigue in disease populations(6,8).
 However, the mechanism of these benefits needs to be further explored.

-The synthesis of NO is assisted by the citrulline component of CM.
+The production of NO is assisted by the citrulline component of CM.
 As the provision of citrulline increases levels of another amino acid, L-arginine(12-14) which is a rate limiting factor for NO synthesis(15).
-Meaning that if there is more cirtrulline, then there is more l-arginine to facilitate greater NO synthesis.
+Meaning that if there is more citrulline, then there is more l-arginine to facilitate greater NO production.